 Loy, David.
 Ecodharma: Buddhist Teachings for the Ecological Crisis.
 Wisdom Publications, 2019.

 Macy, Joanna, and Chris Johnstone.
-Active Hope: How to Face the Mess We’re in Without Going Crazy.
-New World Library, 2012.
+Active Hope: How to Face the Mess We’re in with Unexpected Resilience and Creative Power (Revised).
+New World Library, 2022.

 Macy, Joanna.
 Coming Back to Life: Practices to Reconnect Our Lives and World.
 New Society, 1998.